grindsa/acme2certifier/docs/digicert.md

 Use your favorite acme client for certificate enrollment.
 A list of clients used in our regression can be found in the [disclaimer section of our README file](../README.md)

-*Important:* the DigiCert API expectes a CommonName to be set.
+*Important:* the DigiCert API expects a CommonName to be set.
 Hence, certbot cannot be used for certificate enrollment.

 ## Passing a cert_type from client to server